Hospitals | Inside Scoop

 Gun violence in the United States is abhorrent.
 Rhetoric on the senseless, unnecessary, and tragic killings cannot address the suffering of parents who have lost a child or loved one.
 In the United States, firearms are the leading cause of death for children ages 1 to 19, with 18,000 children killed or wounded by gun violence.

 But another unsuspected danger lurks with summer approaching, gas prices skyrocketing and pools, lakes and oceans, easy portals for cheap access.
-Drowning is the second leading cause of unintentional injury and death for children up to age seventeen, and the leading cause for those ages one to four.
+Drowning is the second leading cause of unintentional injury and death for children up to age fourteen, and the leading cause for those ages one to four.
 Accident death and injury to our children should not occur with addressing the racial disparities that exist across healthcare.

 drowning statistics